DAMILOLA8909/airbnb-clone-project/README.md

 ## 🎯 **Project Goals**

+### Front-End Development
 - Build a responsive and user-friendly booking interface.
 - Design and implement scalable backend APIs.
 - Integrate frontend and backend seamlessly.
 - Practice effective collaboration using Git and GitHub.
 - Apply best practices in software development, testing, and documentation.

+### Back-End Development
+- Build a scalable and secure full-stack booking platform.
+- Strengthen collaboration and version control skills using GitHub.
+- Understand the integration of backend frameworks, databases, and APIs.
+- Implement CI/CD pipelines for automated testing and deployment.

+Gain practical experience with software architecture and documentation.
 ---

 ## 🧰 **Technology Stack**